The Hermit Saints: Iconography

 The right panel shows Saint Giles, who is praying in a grotto; this houses a roll which, according to the Golden Legend, contained all the names of those to be saved thanks to his intercession.
 The saint has been shot by an arrow, originally destined for the fawn at his feet.
 The landscape, the less dark of the triptych, is dominated by a sharp rock.

 Known as a “Patron of Beggars” and a “Patron Saint of Cripples”, the imagery of Saint Giles provides something of hope for miracles most notable to those in physical need.
 From early life, he was known for the display of his appreciation and ambition for life.
 Originally from Greece, his parentage may have been that of royalty.
 Saint Giles received a superior education in contrast to that of Saint Anthony and Saint Jerome.
-After the death of his parents, Saint Giles gave many of his earthly belongings to people within poor communities as a means of proving is holiness.
-His was famous for healing those with disabilities.
+After the death of his parents, Saint Giles gave many of his earthly belongings to people within poor communities as a means of proving his holiness.
+He was famous for healing those with disabilities.